Don't Buy air purifiers

 If you suffer from allergies, or perhaps live beside a busy and congested road, you might want to consider an air purifier to clean the air you’re breathing in your home.

 But not all air purifiers are equal when it comes to air purification and their ability to quickly and effectively extract pollutants.
-One air purifier we tested didn’t clean air quickly enough for it to be worth buying, and that’s why it’s a Don’t Buy.
+Some air purifiers we've tested are so poor they are Don't Buys.

 What does a good air purifier look like?